QuentinRougemont/DemographicInference/README.md

 ### Dadi and Its modification:

-The modified version of dadi contain 4 improvements:
+The modified version of dadi contain several improvements

 1. The possibility to explictly test alternative models of speciation such as models of divergence with continuous gene flow (IM models), models of secondary contact (SC models), models of strict alloptatric divergence (SI) or models of divergence with initial gene flow followed by isolation without gene flow (AM model).
+The models are:
+  * IM
+  * AM
+  * SI
+  * SC
-The models are implemented in the model_demo.py
+   and are implemented in the model_demo.py (see folder 02-modifs_v2)

 2. The possibility to integrate semipermeability in the demographic models of divergence with gene flow (IM2m, AM2m) and secondary contacts (SC2m).

-It is also possible to include various effect of linked selection (i.e. background selection, selective sweeps and hitchhiking effects) locally reducing Ne (IM2N, SI2N, AM2N, SC2N).
+It is also possible to include various effect of linked selection (i.e. background selection, selective sweeps and hitchhiking effects) locally reducing Ne (suffix 2N).
-These models can be combined to integrate both the effect of linked selection and of barriers to gene flow (IM2N2m, AM2N2mn SC2N2m).
+These models can be combined to integrate both the effect of linked selection and of barriers to gene flow:
+  * therefore the following model can be tested:
+  * IM2N, AM2N, SC2N
+  * IM2m, AM2m, SC2m
+  * IM2N2m, AM2N2mn SC2N2m

 Modelling variable migration rates across the genome  is a simple way to capture the effect of genetic barriers to gene flow (due to genetic incompatibilities or local adaptation loci), that locally reduce gene flow and generate heterogeneous patterns of genomic divergence.

 Here, two categories of loci are considered to take into account these variable rates of gene flow across the genome, those that are "neutrally" exchanged (occurring in proportion P)